 When it comes to security settings, it seems like Internet Explorer (IE) shares different options in comparison to other browsers.
-In the old editions of IE, you might have noticed the error warnings with many webpages.
+In the old editions of IE, you might have noticed the Script Error warnings with many webpages.
 There; IE mentions on which line it was getting the error code.
 In this article, we’ll discuss one such warning we have come around so far.

 Actually while using IE we observed that a pop-up may keep popping up with the following message: